jancouver/first_app/README.markdown

-# First Ruby App
+# The ColdFusion Refugee Project

-This is a first app for [*The ColdFusion Refugee Project*] (https://github.com/jancouver) by Jancouver
+This is a first test app for [*The ColdFusion Refugee Project*] (https://github.com/jancouver) by Jancouver